 As a member of NCCC with FCC, you’ll be able to accumulate points for participating in events throughout country.
 You’ll then be ranked against other members in the Region as well as those around the country.
 FCC is also ranked as a club against all other Corvette clubs in the Region.
-FCC has been ranked 1st in the Region in 2014, 2015 and 2016 and we have ranked as high as 14th in the Nation!
+FCC has been ranked 1st in the Region in 2014, 2015, 2016, 2017 and 2018.
+We are currently ranked 6th in the Nation for 2018!

 There are several event types around the Region each year, which many of our members participate in.

 By far, the safest form of racing to participate in and the only way to really know what you and your car are capable of.
 Each driver runs one a time through a course outlined with cones.
 Each lap is timed.
 Cars are grouped by year and modifications, so you’ll be running against cars with similar capabilities.
 The only requirement is to pass a basic technical inspection.
 You must wear a SNELL rated helmet.
 Coupes and convertibles are welcome to “low speed” (top speed less than 80MPH) events.

 Want to see how it works?